 However, regardless of the multitude of support systems, at the end of the day some of us given the task to provide a document, will sit down in front of the computer and think:

 But what exactly should I write?

 Here is where we can help.
 The Aligned Elements Extension section contains more than 50 importable plug-and-play content packages that can help you accelerate the documentation process by leaning on collected experiences and best practices.
-Our extensions examplifies how Aligned Elements can be used to solve ubiquitus medical device documentation problems.
+Our extensions exemplify how Aligned Elements can be used to solve ubiquitous medical device documentation problems.

 These extensions contain things like:

 - Example Design Controls such as 21 CFR Part 11 Requirements, ISO 14971 Harms, etc.